Sreejarai123/student/index.md

 ---

-## Sreejas Page
+## Sreeja's Page
 This is about your journey.
-Start now!!
+Start now!

 ## Overview of Hacks, Study and Tangibles
 Blogging in GitHub pages is a way to learn and code at the same time.